Search Results :

 • Go to Configure OAuth tab and click Add New Application to add a new client application into your website.

-• WSO2 Single Sign-On (SSO) OAuth - Add New Application
+• WSO2 Single Sign-On (SSO) - WSO2 Authentication with OpenID Connect - Add New Application

 • Choose your Application from the list of OAuth / OpenID Connect Providers, here WSO2

-• WSO2 Single Sign-On (SSO) OAuth - Select Application
+• WSO2 Single Sign-On (SSO) - WSO2 Authentication with OpenID Connect - Select Application

-• Please refer the below table for configuring the scope & endpoints for WSO2 in the plugin.
-Click Next.
+• Please refer the below table for configuring the Scope & Endpoints for WSO2 in the plugin.

 • Note: Once you create the WSO2 account, you'll find the domain Url and you will need to add the same in the below endpoints.